Full Course Yellow Procedures

 The order will be frozen the moment the full-course caution begins.
 Cars causing the caution or otherwise seen as out of control may not be awarded a place in the pacing order until they are detected as on course and under control.

 iRacing Race Control will instruct the leader to follow the pace car.
-All other drivers must fall in line using the instructions from Race Control that appear on screen.
-To assist drivers in preparation for a restart, up/down arrows will be shown to help with positioning.
-Restarts may be single-file or double-file depending on the settings for the race.
+Don’t allow yourself to relax, you must catch up to the pace car at a good pace.
+All other drivers must fall in line using the instructions from Race Control that appear on the screen.
+To assist drivers in preparation for a restart, instructions will be shown to help with positioning.
+Restarts will be single-file.
 Follow the Race Control instructions to position yourself correctly.

 Failure to line up correctly by the time you attempt a pit entry or the green flag, will result in a black flag penalty.
 Avoid this by hustling your car to the correct place while under yellow.
-Don’t be lazy getting your car into position!
+Don’t be slow to get your car into position!

 In the event your car is damaged or out of fuel during a FCY such that you cannot keep pace – BUT iRacing race control is giving you commands to “catch the X car” – you need to strongly consider towing.
 There is a good chance you’re going to cause a penalty to someone else and/or yourself.
 Ultimately, it might be faster to tow.